-Please set up a "My School Bucks". account for your student through Parent Portal.
-This is where you can fund your child's account, paying for milk only, or for a full DPS school lunch.
+Please set up a "My School Bucks" account for your student through Parent Portal.
+This is where DPS identify the usage of the Nutrition Services provided free meals as well as obtain items a la carte.
+Any child will receive a breakfast and lunch free of charge.
+Any additional a la carte items, additional breakfast and/or lunch items, and purchase of milk only will be paid for through your student's "My School Bucks" account.can fund your child's account, paying for milk only, or for a full DPS school lunch.
 You can set up a reminder when your child has a LOW balance in his/her account.
-Breakfast is provided free of charge to all FASDenver students.
+Breakfast and lunch are provided free of charge to all FASDenver students.

-Any further questions please contact the FASDenver Office Manager.
+Any further questions please contact the FASDenver School Receptionist.